zalfahascaryo-ai/Vegetable-Image-Classification-using-Deep-Learning/README.md

 ### **2. Data Preprocessing**
 * **Split Data:** Although the dataset originally provides a `70:15:15` split, the data is re-split manually from the training set into `80:10:10` for better control
 * **Data Augmentation (Training Set):**
-  - Rescale = 1./255
+  - Rescale: Converts pixel values from 0–255 to 0–1 to stabilize the training process
-  - Rotation range = 15
+  - Rotation range: Randomly rotates images within a specified angle range (−x° to +x°)
-  - Width shift range = 0.2
+  - Width shift range: Randomly shifts images horizontally
-  - Height shift range = 0.3
+  - Height shift range: Randomly shifts images vertically
-  - Zoom range = 0.3
+  - Zoom range: Randomly zooms in and out of images
-  - Brightness range = 0.7 - 1.3
+  - Brightness range: Adjusts image brightness within a given range
-  - Shear range = 0.2
+  - Shear range: Applies a shear transformation, slightly distorting the image along an axis
-  - Horizontal flip
+  - Horizontal flip: Randomly flips images horizontally
-  - fill mode = nearest
+  - fill mode: Defines how empty areas are filled after transformations (e.g., rotation or shifting)

   This augmentation generates approximately 375 new images, resulting in a total of around `1575 training images`.
 * **Validation & Test Data:** Only rescaling (1./255) is applied to maintain data authenticity.
 Each class generates around 47 images, with a total of approximately `1547 images` for validation and testing.